ronrest/domain_and_ec2/README.md

 # How to Link Your Registered Domain Name to your Amazon EC2 project

-So you have built a funky web application, and hosted it on Amazons EC2 servers.
+So you have built a funky web application.
+You have hosted it on Amazons EC2 server.
 And you have registered a memorable domain name for people to access your website with.
 So.... now what?

 If you feel completely lost about how to get your domain name to point to your